Green Calcite Rough Stones

 Soft and fragile, it can be transparent to opaque.
 In its purest form, calcite is white or colourless, but impurities in its crystal structure cause a wide variety of colours.

-The green colour typically comes from copper, but can also come from impurities of iron, but it's relatively rare.
+Green typically comes from copper, but it can also come from impurities of iron, but that's relatively rare.

 The specific shade of green can vary depending on the concentration of the impurity.